quixio/quix-streams/docs/write.md

 ### Timestamps

-The Quix SDK supports common date and time formats for timestamps when adding data to a stream.
+Quix Streams supports common date and time formats for timestamps when adding data to a stream.

-The SDK gives you several helper functions to add new timestamps to `Buffer`, `ParamaterData`, and `EventData` instances with several types of date/time formats.
+Quix Streams gives you several helper functions to add new timestamps to `Buffer`, `ParamaterData`, and `EventData` instances with several types of date/time formats.

 These are all the common helper functions: